 Why do we have financial responsibility (FR) for storage tanks?

-Financial responsibility requirements ensure that owners and operators of regulated petroleum storage tanks have the financial resources to pay for the cost of corrective action and compensating third parties for bodily injury and property damage that might result from a release from a petroleum storage tank system.
-[Reference: Rules 62-761.420 and 62-762.421, Florida Administrative Code (F.A.C.)] [return to FAQ list]
+Financial responsibility requirements ensure that owners and operators of regulated petroleum storage tanks have the financial resources to pay for the cost of corrective action and compensating third parties for bodily injury and property damage that might result from a discharge from a petroleum storage tank system.
+[Reference: Rules 62-761.420 and 62-762.421, Florida Administrative Code (F.A.C.)]

 There is a caveat for any facility with a regulated aboveground storage tank: the facility capacity will include all tanks with petroleum-based products, including those ASTs with a 550 gallon capacity or less.

-On-site heating oil tanks with a capacity of less than 30,000 gallons (e)
+On-site heating oil tanks with a capacity of less than 30,000 gallons (see specifics) (e)

 Most insurance companies will not cover out-of-service tanks.
 Before a tank is registered out-of-service, the owner or operator needs to make sure the tank will continue to be covered by an FA mechanism.
 If the current provider will not cover the tank, another form of financial responsibility needs to be found.